dimitri-feniou/Trustpilot_api/readme.md

 ## How to use

-http://127.0.0.1:8000/category - to see the list of categories http://127.0.0.1:8000/trustpilot?category={category}&pages={number_pages} - with the chosen category in {category} and the number of pages scraped in {nummber_pages}
+* http://127.0.0.1:8000/category - to see the list of categories
+* http://127.0.0.1:8000/trustpilot?category={category}&pages={number_pages} - with the chosen category in {category} and the number of pages scraped in {nummber_pages}
-http://127.0.0.1:8000/trustpilot - with default values "aliments" and "1"
+ * http://127.0.0.1:8000/trustpilot - with default values as "aliments" and "1"

 ## Folders/Files
 Folders and Files for this Project :